vesoft-inc/nebula/docs/nGQL-tutorial.md

 ```
 GO FROM 100 OVER like | GO FROM $-.id OVER serve; -- Start from vertex 100, query 1-hop, set its output as the next query's input by using pipe
 ```

+## Syntax norms

+In order to be consistent with ourselves and other nGQL users, we strongly advise you to follow these syntax norms:

+- KEYWORDS are in uppercase
+- nodeAliases are in lower camel case (start with lowercase)
+- Labels are in upper camel case (start with uppercase
+- RELATIONS are in upper snake case (like IS_A)
+- Property names are in lower camel case